Learning NextJS

 As mentioned earlier, in a standard React app, the source file sent to the

-client is an empty HTML page with a root
+client is an empty HTML page with a root element where client-side

 JavaScript (React) mounts our application once loaded.